A Graph-Based Laser Path Solver Algorithm for Virtual Reality Laboratory Simulations: Introduction

 The simulation is backed by a dynamic graph model that maps the formal network between beam segments of laser pulses propagating freely in space as edges, and optical elements (such as mirrors or lenses) that modify the laser pulse properties, as nodes.
 The graph's topology evolves dynamically in real time, shaped by the underlying physical laws and interactions governing the system.
 Research into dynamic graph models in general has gained significant traction only recently, with a notable surge in interest observed during the COVID-19 pandemic \cite{COVIDGRAPHS}.
-The complexity of dynamic graph problems, potentially reaching NP-hardness, poses unique computational challenges and opens innovation avenues in multiple domains \cite{DynamicGraphHardness,ERLEBACH20211}.
-In that context, we use an interdisciplinary approach, combining graph theory, optical physics, and practical optimization techniques to develop a solution tailored to the specific needs of an interactive real-time VR laser laboratory.
+The complexity of dynamic graph problems, potentially reaching NP-hardness in general cases, poses unique computational challenges and opens innovation avenues in multiple domains \cite{DynamicGraphHardness,ERLEBACH20211}.
+However, the specific problem addressed in femtoPro does not involve NP-hard complexity, as our current implementation follows a structured and constrained traversal approach tailored to real-time optical simulation.
+Future extensions may explore traversal optimizations that resemble NP-hard problems such as the Traveling Salesman Problem, for example to minimize redundant computations in complex nonlinear configurations \cite{travelingSalesmanProblem}.
+We use an interdisciplinary approach, combining graph theory, optical physics, and practical optimization techniques to develop a solution tailored to the specific needs of an interactive real-time VR laser laboratory.
 By sharing insights into its conceptual framework, implementation, and performance evaluation, femtoPro not only showcases a distinctive application of dynamic graphs in real-time settings, but also highlights both challenges and solutions related to performance within such systems, serving as a reference for researchers and developers seeking to apply similar approaches in their work.

 Following this introduction, Section~\ref{sec:requirements} provides an overview of the requirements for the femtoPro laser simulation.
 How these requirements are met is then detailed in Section~\ref{sec:implementation}, introducing the implementation of femtoPro's dynamic graph model and examining the laser path solver algorithm, crucial for the graph to continuously and accurately represent the system's current state.
 The performance of the simulation is analyzed in Section~\ref{sec:analysisMain}.
 In Section~\ref{sec:analysisInGeneral}, equations for computational costs are derived, providing the basis for a complexity analysis as a first indicator for the system's scalability.
 Section~\ref{sec:analysisOfExperiments} addresses how performance is affected in real-world scenarios, alongside a presentation and analysis of benchmark results of typical experimental setups.
 Section~\ref{sec:analysis_practicalConsiderations} explores the practical implications of algorithmic performance on user experience.
 Section~\ref{sec:conclusion} concludes this paper with final thoughts on our results and an outlook on planned features of femtoPro.